wallarm/product-documentation/docs/latest/updating-migrating/nginx-modules.md

 | Future updates of your node components | Run a new version of all-in-one installer | Download and install components via CLI manually |

 * "Automatically" means you only once run all-in-one installer, the remaining it does by itself.
-* **Future updates become extremely easy with all-in-one installer**: your neither search for appropriate repositories, nor download them manually, nor install them by yourself - thus no errors can be expected during such installation.

 ## Upgrade with all-in-one automatic installer

-Use the procedure below to upgrade the Wallarm NGINX modules 4.x to version 4.6 using all-in-one automatic installer.
+Use the procedure below to upgrade the Wallarm NGINX modules 4.x to version 4.6 using [all-in-one automatic installer](../installation/nginx/all-in-one.md).

-### Requirements
+### Requirements for all-in-one upgrade

 --8<-- "../include/waf/installation/all-in-one-requirements.md"

 ### Upgrade procedure

 * If filtering node and postanalytics modules are installed on the same server, then follow the instructions below to upgrade all.

+    You will need to run a node of the newer version using all-in-one installer on a clean machine, test that it works well and stop the previous one and configure traffic to flow through the new machine instead of the previous one.

-* If filtering node and postanalytics modules are installed on different servers, **first** upgrade the postanalytics module and **then** the filtering module following these [instructions](TBD).
+* If filtering node and postanalytics modules are installed on different servers, **first** upgrade the postanalytics module and **then** the filtering module following these [instructions](../updating-migrating/separate-postanalytics.md).

 ### Step 1: Prepare clean machine

 When upgrading from node 4.x to 4.6 with all-in-one installer, you cannot upgrade an old package installation - instead you need to use a clean machine.
-Thus, as step 1, prepare a machine with the [appropriate OS](#requirements) within you environment.
+Thus, as step 1, prepare a machine with the [appropriate OS](#requirements-for-all-in-one-upgrade) within you environment.

 This will lead to that at some moment you will have both old and new node, which is good: you can test the new one working properly without stopping the old one.

-**Alternative (not recommended)**
+**Alternative**

 You can also clean the old machine from installed Wallarm packages and then install the new node into this cleaned machine.